f5devcentral/f5-agility-labs-xc/docs/class4/class4.rst

       assesses use of end-points, discovers new end-points based on flows, identifies use of sensitive information, and enables swagger file export.

-   -  **API Protection**: Encompasses a set of definitions and controls to protect and secure the functions, use and endpoints of the delivered API's framework.
+   -  **API Protection**: Encompasses a set of definitions and controls to protect and secure the functions, use, and endpoints of the delivered API's framework.

    -  **Web Applcation Firewall**: Behaves as an intermediate proxy to inspect app requests and responses to block and mitigate a broad spectrum of risks via signatures and robust behavioral-based threat detection to protect applications wherever they are deployed.

-   -  **Rate Limting**:  Defines parameters that can be used for fine-grained control over requests for a HTTP load-balancer that are subjected to rate-limiting using AI/ML learning engine to uniquely discover API endpoints used during service-to-service communication.
+   -  **Rate Limting**:  Defines parameters that can be used for fine-grained control over requests for an HTTP load-balancer that are subjected to rate-limiting using AI/ML learning engine to uniquely discover API endpoints used during service-to-service communication.

    -  **Malicious User Detection**: Provided via machine-based learning processes, enables malicious user behavior tracking by categorizing users into varying threat levels, allowing automatic or manual mitigation.